 You should now know your pre-made crust from your raw dough – and the right way to cook it.
 No matter how you decide to make it, it’s the perfect pizza if it’s one you enjoy.

 While making pizza from scratch might be intimidating, its worth the extra effort and is super fun to do.
+Check out my best pizza dough recipe.

 Just make sure to remember the importance of having the right temperature and the right amount of cooking time.
 This ensures that your pizza crust cooks through fully.
 This is usually made possible with good heat from the bottom from a pizza stone or steel.